 - Investment in the Portfolio carries certain risks which are described in greater detail in the "Investment Risks" section of the Prospectus.
-While investors should read and consider the entire "Investment Risks" section of the Prospectus, the risks summarised in the following section, namely, "Market Risks: Risks relating to Debt Securities" are particularly relevant to this Portfolio.
-These risks are not purported to be exhaustive and potential investors should review this Supplement and the Prospectus in their entirety and consult with their professional advisers, before making an application for Shares. - Investors should refer to the Company's risk management policy with respect to the use of FDI contained in the RMP Statement. - The Sub-Investment Manager will seek to anticipate spread movements in response to changes in economic conditions, industry fundamentals, issuer specific financial performance and other issuer specific factors.
-Investment decisions will be based on analysis of historical spread relationships, break-even yield spread analysis and total return projections. - The Sub-Investment Manager will use forward currency contracts in order to hedge currency risk. - The Portfolio may be leveraged as a result of its investments in FDI but such leverage will not exceed 100% of the Portfolio's Net Asset Value, as measured using the Commitment Approach, at any time.
+While investors should read and consider the entire "Investment Risks" section of the Prospectus, the "Small Cap Risk", which is contained within the "Market Risks" section, is particularly relevant to this Portfolio.
+These risks are not purported to be exhaustive and potential investors should review this Supplement and the Prospectus in their entirety and consult with their professional advisers, before making an application for Shares. - Investors should refer to the Company's risk management policy with respect to the use of FDI contained in the RMP Statement. - The Portfolio may be leveraged as a result of its investments in FDI but such leverage will not exceed 100% of the Portfolio's Net Asset Value, as measured using the Commitment Approach, at any time. - The Sub-Investment Manager will use forward currency contracts in order to hedge currency risk. - The Portfolio will seek to reduce risk by diversifying among many companies and industries and, at times, may place emphasis on certain sectors that could benefit from potential increases in stock price. - The Portfolio may have or may be expected to have medium to high volatility due to its investment policies or portfolio management techniques.